 b) What direction does the fault dip in?

 c) What is the dip angle?
-You will need to measure the spacing between the strike lines and then use the appropriate trig function above to compute the dip amount.
+You will need to measure the perpendicular spacing between the strike lines and then use the appropriate trig function above to compute the dip amount.
 Remember to measure the distance between the strike lines in a direction perpendicular to the strike lines.

 d) The center of the star marks a point on the top of a stratigraphic formation that is truncated by the fault.
-In the top map the planar surface is oriented N20E - 40SE, and in the lower map it is oriented 150- 30 SW.
-Draw and label a strike line for the top surface of a stratigraphic formation so that the strike line truncates against the 300 m struccture contour for the fault.
+In the top map the planar surface is oriented N20E - 40SE (orientations for the other two are given on the map).
+Draw and label a strike line for the top surface of a stratigraphic formation so that the strike line truncates against the equivalent structure contour for the fault.

 e) Compute the map distance between strike lines for the stratigraphic formation top with a 100 m contour interval using the appropriate trig function.
 Report that distance here.

 g) Draw and label the cut-off line, which is the line formed by the truncation of the stratigraphic formation top surface against the fault surface.

 Relationships between structure contours for a planar surface, a topographic surface and the map expression on the map of the planar surface.

 You saw in the above exercise how one can map the line created by the intersection of two surfaces.
 You basically connect the points created by the intersection of the contours of equal elevation of the two respective surfaces to create what the map pattern should be.
 You of course can do the opposite, connect the points where the line representing the map expression crosses the same contour to estimate the structure contour line at the elevation of the contour.

 Exercise 2: Use the map diagram below to complete the following.
-The thicker dotted line represents topographic contour lines, the thinner continuous line represent the same fault surface as depicted above, and the red (grey in b&w) represents the map expression of the fault surface.
+The thicker dotted line represents topographic contour lines, the thinner continuous line represent contours on a fault surface, and the red (grey in b&w) represents the surface/map expression of the fault surface.